openshift/lightspeed-service/CONTRIBUTING.md

 make check-types
 ```

-Please note that type hints check might be very slow.
+Please note that type hints check might be very slow on the first run.
+Subsequent runs are much faster thanks to cache that Mypy uses.